 production facility in Haussimont, north-eastern France

-t of potatoes processed each year in France (by Tereos)
+of potatoes processed in 2020/21 by Tereos in France

 A strong position in Europe